SriHarshaMittapalli/Weather/README.md

 1. **Enter a city name** in the search bar at the top of the app.
 2. **Click on the "Search" button** to retrieve weather information.
 3. **View the weather data** for the selected city, including temperature, humidity, and wind speed.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software as per the terms of the license.